YU-Zhejian/LinuxMiniPrograms/Readme.md

 # ReadMe For YuZJLab LinuxMiniPrograms

+This is a file written in Markdown, a light-weight Markup language.
+If you have no idea how to read them, you may use Pandoc (<https://www.pandoc.org/>) or Markdown editors like Typora (<https://www.typora.io/>) if you have access to a Graphical User Interface (GUI).

 ## Copyright

 These programs are designed to cut down time a bioinformatician spent on doing sys-admin work.